Particular/docs.particular.net/platform/installer/index.md

 ## What to expect

 The Platform Installer is a [Microsoft Click-Once](https://docs.microsoft.com/en-us/visualstudio/deployment/clickonce-security-and-deployment) application, which means it has a built-in self-updating mechanism.
 Click-Once applications are sometimes blocked by corporate firewalls or software restriction policies.
-If the Platform Installer fails, review the [offline install](offline.md) page for installation instructions.

 ### Dependencies